ivanwheatley038-source/Engineering_Capacity_Transformation/README.md

 ---

+# Disclaimer

+This repository presents a leadership case study based on my professional experience.

+Artifacts have been intentionally generalized and sanitized to remove confidential, proprietary, and customer-specific information.
+The content is intended to illustrate engineering leadership practices, organizational design, and delivery transformation rather than disclose implementation details of any employer.

+---

 *"Great engineering organizations are not built by simply adding people.
 They are built by designing systems that enable people to consistently deliver more value together."*